woojiahao/coding-challenges/README.md

-# codewars-challenges
+# Coding Challenges List
-List of links to CodeWars Challenges and my solutions to them
+List of links to Coding Challenges and my solutions to them

 All of my solutions are not the best, when I do perform a revision on all of the past Katas, I will post my newly updated solutions!